Masala Gur, also known as Mewa Gud, Masala Gud, Spiced Jaggery Bites, is jaggery mixed with spices (cardamom and black pepper) and dried fruits.

 Combine the mixture with the dried fruits.

-Mix and quickly spread on a tray.
+Stir and quickly spread out on a tray.

 After about 2 hours, break into irregular pieces with your hands.